SenpaiHunters/SpotOn/Arc Boosts - SpotOn/README.md

 - SpotOn Queue Expander, expands the queue further!
 - SpotOn SongCopy, userscript, copy the artist and song name
 - SpotOn Speeder, change the speed of the playing song
+- SpotOn Genius Song Replacer, replace the Apple Music addon and replace it for Spotify!
 - and more to come!!!
+(That's already 10!)

 # Install Guide